15.6 — Static member variables

 {

-static int s_value; // now static
+static int s_value; // declare s_value as static (initializer moved below)

 };

-int Something::s_value{ 1 }; // initialize s_value to 1
+int Something::s_value{ 1 }; // define and initialize s_value to 1 (we'll discuss this section below)

 int main()